Additional Payments Provide Huge Mortgage Savings

 There's a simple trick to significantly reduce the length of your mortgage and save thousands in interest: Make additional payments which are applied to your principal.
 Borrowers can pay against principal by employing various techniques.
-Making 1 additional full payment one time a year is likely the easiest to keep track of.
-If you can't afford to pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another option is to pay a half payment every other week.
-The result is you make one extra monthly payment every year.
-These options differ a little in lowering the final payback amount and shortening payback length, but they will all significantly shorten the length of your mortgage and lower your total interest paid over the duration of the loan.
+Making 1 additional full payment one time a year is likely the easiest to track.
+If you can't afford to pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another option is to pay half of your payment every two weeks.
+The result is you make one additional monthly payment in a year.
+These options differ a little in reducing the total interest paid and shortening payback length, but each will significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.

 Lump Sum Extra Payment